 Our family moved from Oregon to Virginia when my husband, John, accepted a job opportunity.
-His new job didn’t have healthcare benefits though, so I searched for an affordable solution for our family of six.
+I searched for a budget-friendly solution for our family of six.
 A friend suggested CHM.
 I researched the ministry and immediately knew it was perfect for us.

 Before we joined CHM as Silver members, our then seven-year-old daughter, Mallory, showed me a small bump on her thumb.
 It looked exactly like a blood blister.
 Since it didn’t hurt or bother her, we didn’t think that much about it.
 However, a few months after we joined CHM, she showed us the bump again.
 I was shocked that it was still there—and bigger.
 A friend from church, who happens to be a physician’s assistant, recommended we see a specialist.

 We made an appointment and went to the specialist in March 2018.
 After x-rays and a CAT scan, he informed us that Mallory had a tumor which needed to be removed and biopsied.